 The Used Cooking Oil Market size was estimated at USD 2.42 billion in 2024 and expected to reach USD 2.58 billion in 2025, at a CAGR 6.43% to reach USD 3.52 billion by 2030.

-Assessing the 2025 US Tariff Wave on Used Cooking Oil Trade
+Assessing the Cumulative Impact of the United States’ 2025 Tariff Measures on Global Used Cooking Oil Trade and Domestic Feedstock Availability

 This comprehensive research report categorizes the Used Cooking Oil market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.